Refine, Discriminate and Align: Stealing Encoders via Sample-Wise Prototypes and Multi-Relational Extraction: Methodology

 \end{small}

-Each generated prototype $p_{\boldsymbol{x}_i}, i=1, 2, \dots, N$, will be stored in a memory bank.
+Each generated prototype will be stored in a memory bank.
 These sample-wise prototypes can provide a stable optimization objective for each sample throughout the training process.
 Consequently, the attacker can accomplish the training in a query-free manner.
-Notably, setting $n$ to a value that is far less than the training epochs, e.g., 10 v.s.
-100, is sufficient to yield a favorable performance.
+Notably, setting $n$ to a value that is far less than the training epochs, e.g., 10 vs. 100, is sufficient to yield a favorable performance.
 The prototype generation process is illustrated in step \ding{172} of Figure \ref{fig: pipeline}.
-Moreover, Supplementary \ref{sup: details about our method} explains how we build the memory bank in practice.
+Supplementary A.2 explains how we build the memory bank in practice.